A Quick and Concise Explanation of What Pilates Is – And Isn’t!

 - Everyday movement becomes easier, more coordinated, and graceful

 - And now it is easier and faster to learn with my new teaching technique

-Though exercise of any kind has been found to be beneficial for your mental health and cognitive function, Pilates adds additional benefits such as increased concentration and body awareness.
+Though exercise of any kind is scientifically proven to be beneficial for your mental health and cognitive function, Pilates adds additional benefits such as increased concentration and body awareness.
 This is a real difference maker!
-No other exercise method aside from eastern martial arts trains the mind as well as the body.
+No other exercise method aside from eastern martial arts, trains the mind as well as the body.
 Plus, when you workout with heightened awareness you’re less likely to injure yourself.
 Here’s a quick look at all the mental benefits:

 - Improves sleep